Image

 • Combustion Chamber & Nozzle — Sized using MIT’s design methodology with LOX/RP-1 propellant

-• Injector Plate — Non-impinging showerhead configuration
+• Injector Plate — Non-impinging configuration

 • Propellant Tanks — Separate fuel (RP-1) and oxidizer (LOX) tanks